AtulRawat4903/Job-Application-Tracker/README.md

 ## Job Application Tracker

-A web application for tracking internship and job applications.
+A web application designed for tracking internship and job applications.

 ## Features